sandpapersoftware/watermillsqlite/README.md

 ## Development Roadmap

-SQLite3 does not support querying `FOR UPDATE`, which is used for row locking when subscribers in the same consumer group read an event batch in official Watermill SQL PubSub implementations.

-Current architectural decision is to lock a consumer group offset using `unixepoch()+lockTimeout` time stamp.
-While one consumed message is processing per group, the offset lock time is extended by `lockTimeout` periodically by `time.Ticker`.
-If the subscriber is unable to finish the consumer group batch, other subscribers will take over the lock as soon as the grace period runs out.
-A time field solution may appear primitive, but databases use a network timeout to terminate transactions when disconnecting.
-Its presence is concealed because the logic resides in a lower stack level.

-- [ ] ModernC version repeated tests flake out usually when running with -count=5, but for a single run they pass.
 - [ ] Add lock timeout option.
 - [ ] Add clean up routines for removing old messages from topics.
     - [ ] wmsqlitemodernc.CleanUpTopics
     - [ ] wmsqlitezombiezen.CleanUpTopics
-- [ ] Add `NewDeduplicator` constructor for deduplication middleware.
 - [x] Finish time-based lock extension when:
     - [x] sending a message to output channel
     - [x] waiting for message acknowledgement